radosliwa/crud/README.md

 ```
 It will run **backend  (port 5000)** and **frontend (port 3000)** simultaneously.

-**If you're not sure about the environment client is running on go to point 2 and run them in separate terminals!!**
+** ⚠️ If you're not sure about the environment client is running on go to point 2 and run them in separate terminals!! ⚠️**

 2. You can also run them separately:
 ```